daos-stack/daos/docs/user/multi-user-dfuse.md

 it cannot serve the contents, even to the container owner.
 This applies equally well to containers where the Unified Namespace link is created after the container itself is created.

-TODO: Check this, create a container single-user, access it via multi-user and check for errors, can 'daos cont set-acl' work on a dfuse-path in the multi-user setup?

 ## Controlling data sharing and access.